Describing Functions and Phase Response Curves of Excitable Systems: Event phase response curves

-The perturbations represent external inputs, for example from sensor nodes acting as proportional feedback elements in a rhythmic control loop~\cite{schmetterling_neuromorphic_2024}.
-The ePRC therefore captures how an excitable neuron responds to external stimuli relative to an extrinsic event oscillation.

-\subsection{Case study: ePRC of a Hodgkin–Huxley neuron}
+\subsection{Case study: ePRC of a Hodgkin--Huxley neuron}

-We next apply the ePRC framework to the discrete-event node (introduced in Section~\ref{sec:DEES}) configured in its rebound-type excitable mode.
-Perturbations are applied via an excitatory and inhibitory synapses, resulting in the ePRCs illustrated in Figure~\ref{fig:prc:rebound:curves}.
+We next apply the ePRC method to the inhibitory discrete-event node as introduced in Section~\ref{sec:DEES}, using a HH neuron, with perturbations delivered via excitatory or inhibitory synapses.
+Figure~\ref{fig:prc:rebound:example} presents a sample instance of the ePRC simulation for the excitatory perturbation, where the perturbation induces an shift in onset delay (\(\delta(t_p)\)).
+Repeating this simulation over a range of \(t_p\) yields the ePRCs in the top panel of Figure~\ref{fig:prc:rebound:curves}.
 Throughout this study, we adopt the standard sign convention where a positive PRC value denotes a phase delay, and define the perturbation time \(t_p = 0\) when the perturbation coincides with the nominal input event.
 The variable $t_p$ is not restricted to positive values; negative $t_p$ correspond to perturbations delivered before the nominal input event, effectively preconditioning the internal states of the neuron.\\

-Figure~\ref{fig:prc:rebound:example} presents the ePRC simulation outcome for the inhibitory synapse perturbed by an excitatory event.
-The example shows an instance where the perturbation induces a delay in event timing (\(\delta(t_p) > 0\)).
-Repeating this simulation over a range of \(t_p\) for excitatory and inhibitory perturbations yields the ePRCs in Figure~\ref{fig:prc:rebound:curves}.
-The excitatory ePRC exhibits three zero crossings (neglecting small values for \(t_p < -15\) and including the rightmost zero), indicating potential phase-locking equilibria.
+The excitatory ePRC exhibits three zero \textit{crossings} (we neglect small values for \(t_p < -15\) and include the rightmost zero), indicating potential phase-locking equilibria.
 The middle equilibrium (\(t_p \approx 5\)) is unstable due to its negative slope, whereas the far-right equilibrium coincides with the baseline output time and thus later perturbations do not affect the timing at all.

-The different regions of the ePRC can be interpreted biophysically: (1) a delayed excitation facilitates recovery from inhibition, advancing the spike; (2) excitation near the onset of baseline inhibition reduces Na-current de-inactivation, slowing recovery and delaying the spike; and (3) an early excitation partially activates the K-current, which also slows recovery from inhibition and delays the spike.
-The perturbation has negligible influence during most of the network oscillation, which is reasonable since, in many contexts, such inputs merely fine-tune timing (for example, ankle-ground contact in a locomotor gait).\\